How to Market a Self Published Book (Under a Budget!)

 #1: Craft your author brand

 Before anything, take some time to develop a marketing plan for authors.
 Crafting your brand helps blueprint how you’ll conduct yourself across marketing mediums like social media, email, online advertising, and beyond.

-When thinking about your brand, ask yourself questions like:
+When thinking about your author brand, ask yourself questions like:

 - What aspects of my persona do I want to share?

 - What tone of voice do I want to use when interacting with my audience?